Skip to main content

 4. Test the connection

-See System Configuration for detailed instructions.
+See Client Configuration for detailed instructions.

 Step 5: Profile Configuration